Table filled with Provence fabric.

 The kaleidoscope of cotton fabrics that punctuate the Provençal markets today, just seem to shout “southern France.”
 They are decorated with cicadas, olives, and flowers in colors that reflect the local landscape: sky blue, sunflower yellow, lavender purple, olive green, and reds reminiscent of the hills of Roussillon.
 What could be more Provençal?… Or Indian?

 These vibrantly-colored textiles are called les indiennes (Indians).
-Their story begins in the mid-seventeenth century, when Armenian merchants, living in Marseille to take advantage of the port’s tax-free status, ordered them from India.
+Their story begins in the mid-seventeenth century, when Armenian merchants, living in Marseille began ordering them from India to take advantage of the port’s tax-free status.

 The Armenians thought the French might take a fancy to this colorful, lightweight, and easy to care for cotton cloth, and they were right.
 It was an instant success among the nobility, and in no time at all, it was the fabric to be seen in at the couture-conscious court of Louis XIV.